Accessibility Resource Center

 By contrast, many legitimate, licensed health care professionals deliver services remotely, including over the internet.
 One reliable form of documentation is a note from a person鈥檚 health care professional that confirms a person鈥檚 disability and/or need for an animal when the provider has personal knowledge of the individual.

-Unless explicitly approved by the ARC, the animal is not considered an ESA and may be subject to removal.
+Unless explicitly approved by ARC, the animal is not considered an ESA and may be subject to removal.
 More 麻豆社区P-specific policy information can found in 麻豆社区P Policy 04.25.08 - Animals on Campus.

 PO Box 1510